CST-Kotlin-Moi-Sklad-2025-10/MovieDB/DATABASE_README.md

 # Movie Database - Compose Multiplatform Sample

-This is a Compose Multiplatform sample application demonstrating Room database with complex relations.
+This is a Compose Multiplatform sample application demonstrating SQLDelight database with complex relations.

 ## Database Schema